fast/fastpool/README.md

-# Fast template for developing a new Rust project
+# FastPool: An object pool for Async Rust

-Use this repository as a GitHub template to quickly start a new Rust project.
+To be documented.

 ## License